project-improv/improv/docs/actors.md

 # Writing actors

 ## Overview
 Nearly any experiment implemented in _improv_ will require the creation of custom actors.
-As explained in [][page:design:pipeline_spec], these actors are defined by Python classes and represent distinct, independent steps in the processing pipeline.
+As explained in [](page:design:pipeline_spec), these actors are defined by Python classes and represent distinct, independent steps in the processing pipeline.
 The best way to learn to write actors is by example: the [demos](https://github.com/project-improv/improv/tree/main/demos) give several complete, runnable pipelines.

 Here, we explain some of the theory behind how actors work, as well as some more advanced functionality.